dqops/dqo/docs/working-with-dqo/adding-data-source-connection/mysql.md

 # MySQL

-MySQL offers a fully managed database service.
-This service seamlessly combines transactions, analytics, and machine learning services into a single MySQL Database, delivering secure and real-time analytics without the need for costly, time-consuming, and intricate ETL duplication.
+MySQL is an open source, easy-to-use and flexible SQL database management system developed, distributed, and supported by Oracle Corporation.
+MySQL is generally faster and more efficient than other relational database management systems (RDBMS), so it is often the preferred choice for applications that require high performance.

 ## Prerequisite credentials